YiyangZhou/LURE/README.md

 **3. Prepare the pretrained MiniGPT-4 checkpoint**

 Download the pretrained checkpoints according to the Vicuna model from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
+In our paper, the initial parameters we used are from MiniGPT-4's stage1.

 |                                Checkpoint Aligned with Vicuna 13B (stage 1）                               |                                Checkpoint Aligned with Vicuna 13B (stage 2）                               |
 :------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------:|